PaddlePaddle/PaddleSeg/dygraph/docs/add_new_model.md

   param3: ...
 ```

-Note: If your model has more than one output, i.e. main loss + auxiliary losses, you have to modify loss in the yaml file.
+Note: If your model has more than one output, i.e. main loss + auxiliary losses, you have to modify loss in the yaml file, otherwise it will throw out an error like "The length of logits should equal to the types of loss config: 2!=1.".
 For example, PSPNet has two losses, where both are CrossEntropyLoss, and the weight of auxilary loss is 0.4, thus we have the loss settings:
 ```python
 loss:
   types: